Who Are We?

 Once known as a “melting pot” that drew its strength from the varied immigrant groups who planted roots here hoping to find opportunity, peace and prosperity, Milwaukee can now be seen as a nexus that connects individuals from various backgrounds to create an urban environment made stronger through vibrant diversity.
 The metropolitan region is 66% White, 17% Black, 12% Hispanic/Latino and 4% Asian.
 Thirty-five percent of the total population identify as having German ancestry, 11% Polish, 10% Irish, 4% English and 4% Italian.
 Among the Hispanic population, 68% identify as having Mexican ancestry and 23% are of Puerto Rican descent.
 Among the Asian population, 28% are Hmong, 27% are Indian and 13% are Chinese.

 Milwaukee embraces the distinct character of its various heritages by hosting a cavalcade of ethnic festivals throughout the year, bringing together the larger community to celebrate the unique contributions and traditions of each group.
 Larger festivals rotate through the lakefront Henry W. Maier Festival Park, including Polish Fest, German Fest, Mexican Fiesta and Irish Fest.

 We are also a tolerant community.
-Milwaukee is home to a large and active LGBTQ community that offers support resources and sponsors film festivals and social activities, including PrideFest Milwaukee, an annual three-day celebration held on Milwaukee's lakefront.
+Milwaukee is home to a large, vibrant and active LGBTQ+ community that offers engagement, support resources, film festivals and social events, including PrideFest Milwaukee, an annual celebration held on Milwaukee’s lakefront.

 Our History (Short Version)